* Moscow stocks fall 11.3 pct, rouble down 2.5 pct over war jitters

 “There is no doubt President Putin has a completely different view on the situation and events in Crimea from the German government and our Western partners,” spokesman Steffen Seibert told reporters.
 But he added: “It is still not too late to resolve this crisis peacefully by political means.”

 So far, the Western response has been largely symbolic.
 Obama and others suspended preparations for a G8 summit in Sochi, where Putin has just finished staging his $50 billion winter Olympic games.
 Some countries recalled ambassadors.

-On Kiev’s Independence Square, known as the Maidan, where protesters manned barricades for three months to bring down Yanukovich, crowds were smaller than in the past few days as people returned to work.
+On Kiev’s Independence Square, known as the Maidan, where protesters manned barricades for three months to bring down Yanukovich, the morning crowds were smaller than in the past few days as people returned to work.

 “Crimea, we are with you!” read one placard.
 “Putin - Hitler of the 21st century,” read another.